6 min read

 But there are many other places of work.

-• For some, work is what we do when volunteering our time.
+• For some, work is what we do when volunteering our time in a community group, church or other faith community.

 • For others, it is something we do around the home and with our families.